Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 ### 6.5- Some

-Returns true when the array contains at least one element that the function returned a truthy value.
+Returns true when at least one array's element evaluated by the function, returns a truthy value.

 ```javascript